IN THE VAULT

 Is Jesus God?
 Did Jesus ever claim to be God?

 Jesus is never recorded in the Bible as saying the precise words, “I am God.”
 That does not mean, however, that He did not proclaim that He is God.
 Take for example Jesus’ words in John 10:30 “ I and the Father are one.”
 We need only to look at the Jews’ reaction to His statement to know He was claiming to be God.
-They tried to stone Him for this very reason.

-“… you, a mere man, claim to be God”
+They wanted to stone Him for this very reason; “you, a mere man, claim to be God”

 John 10:33.
-The Jews surely understood exactly what Jesus was claiming—deity.
+The Jews understood exactly what Jesus was claiming—deity.
 Notice that Jesus does not deny His claim to be God.
 When Jesus declared, “I and the Father are one”John 10:30, He was saying that He and the Father are of one nature and essence.
 John 8:58 provides another example.
 Jesus declared, “I tell you the truth, before Abraham was, I am!”
 The response of the Jews who heard this statement was to take up stones to kill Him for blasphemy, as the Mosaic Law commanded them to do.

 "What did Jesus mean when He said 'I AM'?"

 day; he saw it and was glad.’‘ You are not yet fifty years old,’ the Jews said to him, ‘and you have seen Abraham!’
-‘I tell you the truth,’ Jesus answered, ‘before Abraham was, I am!’
+‘I tell you the truth, Jesus answered, ‘before Abraham was, I am!’
 At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.”
 The violent response of the Jews to Jesus’ “I AM” statement indicates they clearly understood what He was declaring that He was

 the eternal, incarnate God.
 Jesus was equating Himself with the "I AM" title God gave Himself in Exodus 3:14.

 that Abraham was “brought into being,” but Jesus existed eternally (see John 1:1).
 There is no doubt that the Jews understood what He was saying because they took stones to kill Him for making Himself equal with God John 5:18 That statement, if not true, was blasphemy and the punishment ascribed by the Mosaic Law was death (Leviticus 24:11-14).
 But Jesus certainly committed no blasphemy; He was and is God,